 Brands must build trust, especially when stakes are high.

-Trust is the connective tissue that ties the users to the product.
-Users will not return to a digital assistant after one use if it fails at tasks that have high social, financial, and health risks.
-When stakes are high, build trust by setting expectations, communicating values and limitations.
+Trust is the connective tissue between your users and your product.
+People will not return to a digital assistant after it fails at tasks that have high social, financial, and health risks.
+When the stakes are high, build trust by setting expectations, communicating values, and clearly stating limitations.

 Technology alone won’t solve experience problems - AI is inherently context-naïve.
 Teams must consider and design for the dynamic and complex user contexts.